nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find Kai Jie`

 Parameters:
-* `[name]` is the name of the contact, or a part of it.
+* `[name]` is a term found in the names of the contacts you wish to find.

-When the command succeeds:
+Valid command inputs:
 * `find Jack`

-`Here is the list of contacts with the name "Jack": [list of relevant contacts]`

 ![search success](images/find/search-success.png)

-When the command fails:
-* `find`:

-`Oops, it seems you did not include a search term.`
+Invalid command inputs:
+* Missing search term: `find`

 ### Sort contacts list: `sort /by /order`